qua-platform/py-qua-tools/qualang_tools/bakery/readme.md

 # Waveform baking
-This library introduces a new framework for creating arbitrary waveforms and storing them in a usual configuration file.
+This library introduces a new framework for creating arbitrary waveforms and storing them in the usual configuration file.
-The idea is to simplify the writing of pulse samples that would usually be declared as incompatible with respect to QUA restrictions for uploading the samples to the OPX.
-A nice advantage of using this tool is to embed into one single waveform a series of instructions that allows program memory preservation.
+The idea is to simplify the writing of pulse samples without the limitation imposed by the hardware.
+Using this tool provides an advantage by embedding into one single waveform a series of instructions that allows program memory preservation.

-Waveform baking is embedded into a new context manager, declared prior to the QUA program, that takes two inputs:
+Waveform baking is done via a new context manager, declared prior to the QUA program, that takes two inputs:

 - the configuration dictionary (the same used to initialize a Quantum Machine instance),